z80dev/NFTYeeter/README.md

 # Current architecture

-Right now there's a single contract tracking all relevant state, but this will be split up into single contracts that handle a specific responsibility.
+Right now there's a single contract tracking all state and handling all of the functionality described below, but this will be split up into single contracts that handle a specific responsibility.

 # Planned Architecture